MultiverseLearningProducts/SWE-APPRENTICE-SUCCESS/01/1-primers/10-debugging-errors/README.md

 ![MV Logo](/logo.jpg)
-# Debugging: Types of Errors:
+# Debugging: Types of Errors

 - Debugging is the process of finding and fixing errors in a program.
 - There are several types of errors that can occur in a program: